This page contains pdf documents. You can download a free pdf reader here.

 Students that are not on a TGS fellowship/scholarship or are not employed by a department do not have to submit a CLE.

-Step 2: Faculty/Graduate Advisors will evaluate and submit the request on the behalf of the student through the Course Load Exception Web form (Faculty/ Graduate Advisor: please go to the faculty/staff forms or click here to access the link and submit the web form).
+Step 2: Faculty/Graduate Advisors will evaluate and submit the request on the behalf of the student through the Course Load Exception Web form (Faculty/ Graduate Advisor: go to the faculty/staff forms or click here to access the link and submit the web form).

 International students do not need to submit a CLE form.
 Instead, submit the Graduate Student Full Time Equivalency Report from UNT-I for Visa purposes.
+CLE forms are not applicable to International Students.

 Submit the Graduate Student Full-Time Equivalency Report (first page) to Janice.Dane@unt.edu and the Graduate Student Full-Time Enrollment Exemption Request (second page) to the UNT-International Office.